ibm-cloud-docs/Cloudant/api/document.md

 -->

-#### Example JSON describing the update, creation, and deletion of three documents in one bulk request:
+#### Example JSON describing the update, creation, and deletion of three documents in one bulk request

 ```json
 {